The Problem With Scheduling Time Instead of Energy

 The key is that demand is task-specific, not role-specific.
 A manager spending an hour in a status meeting is doing medium-demand work.
 The same manager analyzing whether to close a product line is doing high-demand work.
 An engineer writing code is doing high-demand work.
 The same engineer responding to Slack messages in code review is doing low-to-medium work.

 Spend 15 minutes listing all the recurring tasks in your typical week, then sort them into the three categories.
-You will probably discover that 30-40% of your time is truly high-demand work.
+Most knowledge workers find, when they do this exercise honestly, that a relatively small share of their time is truly high-demand work.
 The rest is medium and low.
-Yet most people schedule time without regard to this distribution, hoping hope that deep work happens to land in peak energy windows.
+Yet most people schedule time without regard to this distribution, hoping that deep work happens to land in peak energy windows.

 Building Your Energy-Based Weekly Schedule